Real Estate Dictionary

 Assumption of Mortgage

-An agreement in which buyer agrees to be liable for payment of an existing note secured by a mortgage or deed of trust.
+An agreement in which buyer agrees to be liable for payment of an existing note secured by a mortgage.

 A judicial process by which a creditor obtains a lien upon property of a debtor prior to adjudication of the debt.